aztecyt2022/PS4JB-MCONLINE/README.md

-LINE 126   CHAT-RESTRICTION=DISABLED(chat causes game and server crashing disable to prevent this) LINE 64    Idle time out =default is 30 I change it to 120 or 0 LINE 72    Level name map1 to map999 for map changing without deleting LINE 41-45 if port fails change the last number(Go up by X ammount)
+LINE 126   CHAT-RESTRICTION=DISABLED(chat causes game and server crashing disable to prevent this) LINE 64    Idle time out =default is 30 I change it to 120 or 0 LINE 72    Level name map1 to map999 for map changing without deleting LINE 41-45 if port fails change the last number(Go up by X amount)
 ***************************

 ***************************